NoUselessTech/nouselesstech.github.io/_posts/2022-09-28-Spying-Forward.md

 ### Cross-Cloud Integrations

-This isn't new, but the amount of integrations between cloud platfroms will only continue.
+This isn't new, but the amount of integrations between cloud platfroms will only increase.
 Stay up to date on different low/no code environments, business intelligence services, and especially the security controls they provide.
 SaaS solutions will continue to make it easier for businesses to own zero infrastructure and fully leverage cloud automation tools to conduct their business.

 ### Attack Surface Management